loftytopping/PyBox/docs/index.md

 > from assimulo.solvers import RodasODE, CVode

-If you recieve an error such as 'Could not find GLIMDA' or 'No module named sundials' it is most likely you have not correctly specified the location of the [Sundials](https://computation.llnl.gov/projects/sundials) solver suite, it dosnt exist or you have provided incorrect links to BLAS and LAPACK libraries.
+If you recieve an error such as 'Could not find GLIMDA' or 'No module named sundials' it is most likely you have not correctly specified the location of the [Sundials](https://computation.llnl.gov/projects/sundials) solver suite, it does not exist or you have provided incorrect links to BLAS and LAPACK libraries.
 For other modules listed in [Dependencies and installation](#Dependencies), you will be able to use recomended routes provided on the links provided.
 Again, you can clone the UManSysProp suite from the [project Github page](https://github.com/loftytopping/UManSysProp_public).

 ## Folder structure and running the model <a name="Folder-Structure"></a>